Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 15. Inflatable

-If you’re ever stuck out in the wild and need a dog house in a hurry, an inflatable model might be just what the doctor ordered.
-Made of thick plastic, they’re surprisingly durable, and offer a decent amount of protection from the elements.
+An inflatable model is ideal if you’re ever stuck out in the wild and need a dog house in a hurry.
+Since they’re made of thick plastic, they’re surprisingly durable and provide decent protection from the elements.

 Pros